 Does PTSD Qualify for Medical Marijuana in Arkansas?

-For those who are living with this disorder, the medical community in Arkansas has recently endorsed medical marijuana as one viable treatment to help reduce anxiety and stress.
-This new treatment has the potential to provide the relief that you need to live a happy and fulfilling life while managing the negative impact of PTSD on the mind and body.
+For people who are diagnosed with PTSD, the Arkansas Department of Health approves the use of medical marijuana as a viable treatment.
+Treatment for PTSD with cannabis can have the potential to provide the relief that you need to live a happy and fulfilling life, while managing the negative impact of PTSD on the mind and body.

-Studies all over the US and Canada have shown that medical marijuana can be a great solution for both the mental and physical symptoms of PTSD.
-The FDA has recently approved the use of medical marijuana for veterans with PTSD based on these findings.
-Because cannabinoid receptors are located in both the brain and throughout the body, the science shows that this treatment offers relief from things such as anxiety and hallucinations, as well as relief from the physical symptoms of PTSD such as pain and the inability to sleep.
+Studies all over the US and Canada have shown that medical marijuana can be a solution for both the mental and physical symptoms of PTSD.
+The FDA has recently approved the study of medical marijuana for veterans with PTSD based on these findings.